-The Berndt Museum holds a number of important exhibitions every year.
+The Berndt Museum of Anthropology holds a number of exhibitions every year.

 Image: Bob Balirrbalirr Dirdi, Kuwinjku & Kuninjku.
 Ochres on bark.
 RM & CH Berndt Collection, Berndt Museum [Acc.
 No. 788]

 Out of the boxes and into the Desert